 So I searched for ‘oncidium orchid, white with purple spots’ and voila, there it was.
 Of course, this being orchids, some photos were identified as ‘White Wonderland.’
 Others referred to it as ‘Aliceara Winter Wonderland “White Fairy.”’
 I plumped for ‘Degarmoara Winter Wonderland “White Fairy”’ because that appeared to be the more numerous choice.
 In the world of orchids, there seem to be varying opinions as to which plant fits in which species.

-Now the only question is, how did this orchid come to be growing deep in the branches of a mandarin orange tree?
+Now the only question is, how did this orchid come to be growing deep in the branches of a tangerine tree?